Dr. Angela Dietsch |she/her/hers|

 Cassidy Krawczak-Kummrow |she/her/hers|

 Cassidy is from Minneapolis, Minnesota and received her Bachelor’s degree in Speech Language Hearing Science and English from the University of Minnesota.
 Cassidy assisted with data collection and analysis of ongoing studies at the SISC Lab with a focus on multidisciplinary and community-centered approaches to gender affirming communication services.
-Cassidy hopes to work as an SLP in a medical setting.
+Cassidy earned her Master's degree in Speech-Language Pathology in August 2023 and is excited to begin her career as an SLP!

 Bekah is from Potter, Nebraska and received a Bachelor’s degree in Communication Sciences and Disorders from the University of Nebraska-Lincoln in 2019.
 Under the guidance of Dr. Dietsch in the SISC lab (and with the support of a thesis assistantship), Bekah completed a master’s thesis that focused on the alignment between communication characteristics and gender identity.
 Bekah graduated with a Master's degree in Speech-Language Pathology in August 2021 and works as an early childhood SLP near Omaha, NE.

 Abbie Rehurek is from Yankton, South Dakota and completed a Bachelor’s degree in Communication Sciences and Disorders from the University of Nebraska-Lincoln in 2021.
 Abbie received a UCARE award for her multi-year work in the SISC Lab, which focused on the trajectory of dysphagia recovery in persons who have sustained traumatic brain injury (TBI) and cerebrovascular accident (CVA).
-Abbie's research experience in the SISC lab will inform her graduate studies in Speech-Language Pathology at the University of Kansas.
-Abbie’s long-term goal is to become a medical SLP specializing in pediatric dysphagia.
+Abbie's research experience in the SISC lab set the stage for her graduate studies in Speech-Language Pathology at the University of Kansas.
+Her next adventure is as a pediatric SLP in an outpatient private practice in Phoenix, AZ.

 Sam Galligan is from West Des Moines, Iowa and completed a Bachelor’s degree in Communication Sciences and Disorders from the University of Nebraska-Lincoln in 2021.
 As part of the SISC Lab team, Sam was supported by a UCARE award while assisting with data collection and analysis and learning more about speech-language pathology, swallowing anatomy and physiology, and research design.
-This experience will be invaluable as he pursues a master's degree in in Speech-Language Pathology at the University of Iowa.
+He completed his master's degree in in Speech-Language Pathology at the University of Iowa and has returned to Lincoln to work as a medical SLP.

 Madison Felix is from Lincoln, Nebraska and earned her Master’s degree in Speech-Language Pathology at the University of Nebraska-Lincoln.
 During her undergraduate studies at Nebraska, Madison completed a UCARE project in the SISC lab.
 It focused on clinical utilization patterns of expiratory muscle strength training (EMST) devices and their impact on swallowing.
 Madison’s interests include autism, traumatic brain injury, and swallowing.
-She is looking forward to applying what she learned in the SISC lab about swallowing and the research process to her clinical career.
+She is applying what she learned in the SISC lab to her clinical career as a speech-language pathologist in North Carolina.

 Katrina (German) Maar